owenkutzscher/Link-Prediction-via-Algorithm-Selection/README.md

 For a summary of this project see the pdf document: 'Final Project Paper CSCI 3352 - Owen Kutzscher'

 To run this code, go to _04_using_3_data_sets and click through the cells.
 If you are interested in how any of the sub-functions work, go to any of the _01, _02, _03 files to see them in more detail.
+Start by running the _04 code becuase it contains code to make folders which are essential to the running of the project

 To downlaod the data follow the instructions here: https://github.com/Aghasemian/OptimalLinkPrediction